amina-nasrin/Cloud-Power-Meter/README.md

   - Designed and implemented a novel **Decision Tree + Multi-variable Polynomial Regression model** for real-time CPU power estimation.

 - **Novel ML Integration for Cloud Heterogeneity**
-  - Developed a **decision tree classifier** to map unseen VM specifications to the closest known instance ("CPM Instance"), ensuring adaptability across massive heterogeneity on the commercial cloud and research cloud such as **AWS, Azure, GCP, Chameleon Cloud**.
+  - Developed a **decision tree classifier** to map unseen VM specifications to the closest known instance (aka "CPM Instance"), to ensure adaptability across the massive heterogeneity on the commercial cloud as well as research cloud such as **AWS, Azure, GCP, Chameleon Cloud**.
   - Combined normalized CPU utilization with polynomial regression to provide accurate predictions across diverse workloads.

 - **Cross-Cloud Adaptability**